 - From the top menu, select File > Import > From Scanner.
 You can also open it from any other import option that allows you to customize the vectorization parameters (i.e. from the scanner). - 2.
-Select your file, decide on the layer options, and click Preview. - In the Vectorization section, click the New Preset button.
+In the Scan Drawings window, do the following: - In the Layer section, decide on the layer options. - In the Import Options section, select the Convert to Toon Boom Vector Drawing option - Click Preview. - 3.
+In the Vectorization section, click the Vectorization Parameters / button.

 The Vectorization Parameters dialog box opens.

-- Options Tab below - Help Tab on page 22
+- Options Tab on page 22 - Help Tab on page 24